SeaQL/seaql.github.io/SeaORM-X/docs/01-introduction/01-orm.md

 # What is SeaORM X

-SeaORM X stands for SeaORM eXtended, and is built on top of SeaORM, add support for other database backends.
-The architecture of SeaORM X remains the same.
+SeaORM X stands for SeaORM eXtended, and is built on top of SeaORM 2.0 with first-class Microsoft SQL Server support.
+The architecture of SeaORM X remains the same: every improvement in the open-source release ships to MSSQL users too.

-The MSSQL (aka SQL Server) backend is based on `tiberius`, and in the future, could be `SQLx Pro`.
-We have implemented many additional features in our driver library, including: transaction (and nested transaction), connection pooling and multiple async runtime support.
+The MSSQL backend is powered by **SQLz**, a purpose-built SQL Server driver with connection pooling, nested transactions via savepoints, and multiple async runtime support.
+SQLz is a parallel implementation of SQLx's pool architecture applied to SQL Server.

-SeaQuery X extends SeaQuery, adding the support of MSSQL query building and MSSQL specific types, statements and syntax.
+- **SeaQuery X** extends SeaQuery, adding MSSQL query building, types, and syntax (including automatic schema rewriting).

-SeaSchema X extends SeaSchema, adding the support of MSSQL schema definition, discovery, serialization and reconstruction.
+- **SeaSchema X** extends SeaSchema, adding MSSQL schema discovery, serialization, and reconstruction.

-SeaORM X extends SeaORM, integrating SeaQuery X and SeaSchema X and offering complete support for MSSQL, and of course, working around the nuances of MSSQL.
-We aim to offer an experience as good as SeaORM by porting all test cases and examples, complemented by MSSQL specific documentation.
+- **SeaORM X** integrates SeaQuery X and SeaSchema X, offering complete MSSQL support with the full test suite and examples ported.

-All libraries are supersets of their open-source versions, so it's possible to interop say MySQL and MSSQL in the same codebase.
+All libraries are supersets of their open-source versions, so you can interop MySQL, PostgreSQL, SQLite, and MSSQL in the same codebase.

-In the future, we'd also like to include Seaography in the bundle, allowing developers to easily create admin dashboards.
+Because SeaORM X tracks the open-source release, all SeaORM 2.0 features are available to MSSQL users: the new entity format, Entity Loader, Nested ActiveModel, strongly-typed COLUMN constant, `raw_sql!` macro, `DerivePartialModel` with nested selects, and more.

-SeaORM X is now in closed-beta, and will be based on SeaORM `1.0`, so the API surface will be stable and supported long term.
-We offer an Evaluation License and a Production License with two support tiers.
-If you are interested, please [contact us](https://forms.office.com/r/1MuRPJmYBR) for pricing information.
+SeaORM X is a commercial offering distributed under a commercial license.
+We offer an Evaluation License and a Production License with support tiers.
+To evaluate it or discuss access for your team, [request access here](https://forms.office.com/r/1MuRPJmYBR).